octo-technology/OpenTezos/docs/private/genesis.md

 ## Running the second baker

-In this second terminal, run the following command to generate the genesis block for the second docker volume:
+In this second terminal, enter:

 ```shell
 cd private-tezos-blockchain